Licensed Therapist for Chronic Pelvic Pain and Illness in Round Rock, Texas

 I want to be clear: my role here is as your therapist, not as a fellow patient.
 Our sessions are about you, your nervous system, your patterns, and your healing.

-But I bring to that work a quality of understanding that I believe genuinely matters — the kind that comes not only from training, but from experience
+But I bring to that work a quality of understanding that I believe genuinely matters.
+The kind of therapy that comes not only from training, but from experience

 You don't have to spend our sessions explaining what it's like.